 - Taking in too much of the mineral in supplement form

-- Taking certain laxatives
+- Taking laxatives that contain magnesium

 Although you may not get enough magnesium from your diet, it is rare to be truly lacking in magnesium.
 The symptoms of such a shortage include:

 Lack of magnesium can occur in people who abuse alcohol or in those who absorb less magnesium including: